JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 Run these commands under the `your_build_user` account.

-__Wait several minutes__ for the build agent to auto-upgrade from the TeamCity server.
+__Wait for some time__ for the build agent to auto-upgrade from the TeamCity server.
+This can take up to several minutes.
 You can watch the process in the logs:

 ```Shell